C.F. Pachuca: Copa Sudamericana 2006

-On May 27, Pachuca won their 5th league title in the Clausura 2007, beating América 3–2 on aggregate; winning this title meant Pachuca had won 4 trophies in the past 15 months, 2 league trophies (2006 and 2007), and two international trophies (2006 Copa Sudamericana and the 2007 CONCACAF Champions Cup).
+On May 27, Pachuca won their 5th league title in the Clausura 2007, beating América 3–2 on aggregate; winning this title meant Pachuca had won four trophies in the past 15 months, two league trophies (2006 and 2007), and two international trophies (2006 Copa Sudamericana and the 2007 CONCACAF Champions Cup).
 By winning the league title Pachuca qualified to the 2008 CONCACAF Champions' Cup in a bid to defend their title, which they did successfully by defeating Saprissa 3–2 on aggregate, and later secured a berth for the 2008 FIFA Club World Cup, where they were knocked out by 2008 Copa Libertadores champions L.D.U.
 Quito after losing 2–0.

 On July 31, 2007, Pachuca entered into a club-to-club partnership with the Colorado Rapids of the MLS.
 The alliance included a home-and-home annual series between the clubs, an exchange of best business practices, and the establishment of the Tuzos Soccer Academy at Dick's Sporting Goods Park, which was officially launched on October 1, 2007.
 The move established the Rapids as Pachuca's official partner club in the United States, in a move designed for promotion of both on field development, player exchanges, and business incentives for both clubs on either side of the border.

-Pachuca won the 2007 North American SuperLiga in August, becoming the first North American regional champions of a competition between clubs from MLS and Liga MX.
-Pachuca won the trophy defeating LA Galaxy (4–3 on penalties), after a 1-1 draw.
-CONCACAF named Pachuca as the 2007 Team of the Year for winning 5 titles in 17 months (Clausura 2006, Copa Sudamericana 2006, 2007 CONCACAF Champions Cup, Clausura 2007, and 2007 North American SuperLiga).
+Pachuca won the 2007 North American SuperLiga in August, becoming the first North American subregional champions of a competition between clubs from MLS and Liga MX.
+Pachuca won the trophy defeating LA Galaxy (4–3 on penalties), after a 1–1 draw.
+CONCACAF named Pachuca as the 2007 Team of the Year for winning five titles in 17 months (Clausura 2006, Copa Sudamericana 2006, 2007 CONCACAF Champions Cup, Clausura 2007, and 2007 North American SuperLiga).
 With the 2007 CONCACAF title, Pachuca claimed a spot in the 2007 FIFA Club World Cup, where they had a disappointing performance, being knocked out by their first rival in the tournament, Étoile Sportive du Sahel (CAF champions).

-Pachuca were CONCACAF champions for the fourth time, winning the 2009–10 CONCACAF Champions League and defeating Cruz Azul on away goals (2–2), with a goal scored in the 93th minute of added time, and secured a berth for the 2010 FIFA Club World Cup.
+Pachuca were CONCACAF champions for the fourth time, winning the 2009–10 CONCACAF Champions League and defeating Cruz Azul on away goals (2–2), with a goal scored in the 93rd minute of added time, and secured a berth for the 2010 FIFA Club World Cup.